 Get a real feel for what makes Toronto a great city for foodies with a food tour, of which there are several to choose from depending on what you’re most interested in eating.
 The best food tours in Toronto take participants through various neighbourhoods that make up the city’s diverse culinary scene, or focus on one specific neighbourhood known for having great food.
 Some worthwhile food tour companies to check out include Foodies on Foot (who run the ever-popular 501 Streetcar Tour), Savour Toronto, Tasty Tours and The Culinary Adventure Co.

 One of the City’s Celebrity Chef Restaurants

 As Toronto has been emerging as a city that takes its food seriously, celebrity chefs have taken notice.
 David Chang was one of the first when he came to town and opened the massive Momofuku building in 2012.
 The three-floor space is home to three restaurants and a lounge/bar offering a variety of dining experiences.
 Toronto also boasts restaurants courtesy of Daniel Boulud (Café Boulud), Jonathan Waxman (Montecito) and Jamie Oliver (Jamie’s Italian).
-Toronto also has its very own crop of celebrity chefs with restaurants in the city including Mark McEwan (North 44, ByMark, Fabbrica, One Restaurant) and Suser Lee (Bent, Lee, Luckee, Frings).
+Toronto also has its very own crop of celebrity chefs with restaurants in the city including Mark McEwan (ByMark, Fabbrica, One Restaurant) and Susur Lee.